-There are also vegetarian options and Peanut Butter and Jelly sandwiches offered as a daily supplement to a particular meal.
+There are also vegetarian/vegan options offered as a daily supplement to a particular meal.
 Special dietary needs can be accommodated.

 What items are recommended to pack for camp?
 Should my child bring money?

 The girls play in a rustic environment and bring home very dirty clothing, so send inexpensive or older clothes that you are willing to discard.
-Do pack one nice outfit for our final banquet.
 Laundry services are provided on a weekly basis for essential items only.

-Furthermore, it is more likely than not that your child will leave or lose items at SEED, so it is suggested that you do not send anything valuable or expensive.
-We do go over all lost and found items with girls, but make sure to label all belongings with your child’s name.
-Girls Quest is not responsible or liable for lost personal items.
+Experience has shown that it is more likely than not that your child will leave or lose items at Camp, so to reiterate, it is suggested that you do not send anything valuable or expensive.
+We do go over all lost and found items with the girls, so please label all belongings with your child’s name.
+Girls Quest is not responsible or liable for lost personal items

 How are counselors selected and what qualifications do they have?